CentOS-PaaS-SIG/linchpin/docs/source/managing_resources.rst

 Managing Resources
 ==================

 Resources in LinchPin generally consist of Virtual Machines, Containers, Networks, Security Groups, Instances, and much more.
-Detailed below are examples of topoologies, layouts, and PinFiles used to manage resources.
+Detailed below are examples of topologies, layouts, and PinFiles used to manage resources.

 .. toctree::
    :tocdepth: 1